Mood stabilizer: Lithium

-Lithium is the "classic" mood stabilizer, the first to be approved by the US FDA, and still popular in treatment.
-Therapeutic drug monitoring is required to ensure lithium levels remain in the therapeutic range: 0.6 to 0.8 or 0.8-1.2 mEq/L (or millimolar).
+Lithium is the "classic" mood stabilizer, the first to be approved by the United States Food and Drug Administration (FDA), and still popular in treatment.
+Therapeutic drug monitoring is required to ensure lithium levels remain in the therapeutic range: 0.6 to 0.8 mmol/L for maintenance treatment or 0.8-1.0 mmol/L for acute mania.
 Signs and symptoms of toxicity include nausea, vomiting, diarrhea, and ataxia.
 The most common side effects are lethargy and weight gain (up to 2 kg).
 The less common side effects of using lithium are blurred vision, a slight tremble in the hands, and a feeling of being mildly ill (malaise).

 In general, these side effects occur in the first few weeks after commencing lithium treatment.
 These symptoms can often be improved by lowering the dose.
 Long-term lithium therapy also carries risks such as hypothyroidism and chronic kidney disease, requiring periodic monitoring of thyroid and renal function.

-It is also one of the few mood stabilizers with proven anti-suicidal properties, making it unique among psychiatric medications.
+It is also one of the few drugs with proven anti-suicidal properties, making it unique among psychiatric medications.
+In addition to its effects on suicide, lithium also decreases all-cause mortality in people with mood disorders.